 We developed transgenic wheat lines that exhibit resistance to FHB and to a broad spectrum of trichothecenes.
-The transgene, HvUGT13248, has been introgressed into two elite cultivars and we are now in a position to test these lines.
+The transgene, HvUGT13248, has been introgressed into two elite cultivars and we tested those lines in the greenhouse and showed that the combination of HvUGT13248 and Fhb1 in the same background exhibited stable and higher resistance than Fhb1 alone.

 3. What opportunities for training and professional development has the project provided?
 A Ph.D. student has worked on this project.
-He is progressing nicely on this project.
+He is progressing nicely on this project and plans to graduate in the summer of 2017.
 He has presented his work at the National Scab Forum, participates in weekly lab meetings, and meets regularly with me.

 4. How have the results been disseminated to communities of interest?

-We published manuscripts in MPMI (Li et al., 2015) and The Plant Genome (Hofstad et al., 2015) describing our work.
-We have also presented our work in posters at the National Scab Forum.
-Training of Next Generation Scientists Instructions: Please answer the following questions as it pertains to the FY15 award period.
+We published a manuscript in Journal of Experimental Botany (Li et al., 2017) describing some of this work.
+We have also presented our work in posters at the National Scab Forum and a talk at the 8th Canadian Workshop on Fusarium Head Blight.

+Training of Next Generation Scientists

+Instructions: Please answer the following questions as it pertains to the FY16 award period.
 The term "support" below includes any level of benefit to the student, ranging from full stipend plus tuition to the situation where the student's stipend was paid from other funds, but who learned how to rate scab in a misted nursery paid for by the USWBSI, and anything in between.

-1. Did any graduate students in your research program supported by funding from your USWBSI grant earn their MS degree during the FY15 award period?
-No If yes, how many?
+1. Did any graduate students in your research program supported by funding from your USWBSI grant earn their MS degree during the FY16 award period?
+NO

-2. Did any graduate students in your research program supported by funding from your USWBSI grant earn their Ph.D. degree during the FY15 award period?
-No If yes, how many?
+2. Did any graduate students in your research program supported by funding from your USWBSI grant earn their Ph.D. degree during the FY16 award period?
+NO

-3. Have any post docs who worked for you during the FY15 award period and were supported by funding from your USWBSI grant taken faculty positions with universities?
-No If yes, how many?
+3. Have any post docs who worked for you during the FY16 award period and were supported by funding from your USWBSI grant taken faculty positions with universities?
+NO

-4. Have any post docs who worked for you during the FY15 award period and were supported by funding from your USWBSI grant gone on to take positions with private ag-related companies or federal agencies?
-No If yes, how many?
+4. Have any post docs who worked for you during the FY16 award period and were supported by funding from your USWBSI grant gone on to take positions with private ag-related companies or federal agencies?
+NO

-Release of Germplasm/Cultivars Instructions: In the table below, list all germplasm and/or cultivars released with full or partial support through the USWBSI during the FY15 award period.
+Release of Germplasm/Cultivars

+Instructions: In the table below, list all germplasm and/or cultivars released with full or partial support through the USWBSI during the FY16 award period.
 All columns must be completed for each listed germplasm/cultivar.
 Use the key below the table for Grain Class abbreviations.
 Leave blank if you have nothing to report or if your grant did NOT include any VDHR-related projects.

-Name of Germplasm/Cultivar Grain Class FHB Resistance (S, MS, MR, R, where R represents your most resistant check) FHB Rating (0-9) Year Released Add rows if needed.
+Name of Germplasm/Cultivar Grain Class FHB Resistance (S, MS, MR, R, where R represents your most resistant check) FHB Rating (0-9) Year Released

+Add rows if needed.